What is 360-degree feedback and how does it work?

 Is 360-degree feedback widely used by organizations?

 In many organizations, 360-degree feedback is a regular part of how people grow and develop.
-There’s often a whole structure built around it — with personal development plans that are reviewed each year and feedback coming from different angles: your manager, your colleagues, your clients, and even yourself.
+Developing employees with 360 feedback helps organizations gain a complete picture of an employee’s strengths, development areas, and potential.
+There’s often a structured process around it, with personal development plans that are reviewed each year and feedback gathered from multiple perspectives, including managers, colleagues, clients, and self-assessments.
+By combining these different viewpoints, employees receive valuable insights that support continuous learning, stronger performance, and long-term career development.

 That’s what makes it so valuable.
 You don’t just learn how you see yourself — your strengths, your challenges — but also how others experience working with you.
 It gives you a broader perspective and helps you grow in your role.